-Reports allows you to analyze the performance of the Automation.
-It provides you with details like the number of Leads Entered into the automation, number of exit actions completed and so on.
+Reports allow you to analyze the performance of your automation.
+It gives you details like the number of leads who entered the automation, the number of exit actions completed and so on.

 To access the Report of a published Automation:

-- From the Automation window, click View Report under Actions against the required published Automation.
-The Automation reports window appears:
+- From the Automation window, click View Report under Actions against any published automation.
+The Automation reports window will appear –

-You can view the automations that the lead is part of from the Lead Details window.
-Please see the below image for reference:
+You can also view the automations that a lead is part of from the Lead Details window –